vilari-mickopf/mmwave-gesture-recognition/README.md

 ### Testing

-[_test.py_](./test.py) will create a connection with AWR1642 and it will propagate any incoming data through NN with loaded, previously trained, weights.
+[_test.py_](./test.py) will create a connection with AWR1642 and propagate any incoming data through NN, while printing out the predictions.

 ```
 python3 test.py